dmonge/compressed_sensing/README.md

 ## Usage

 1. Run jupyter lab.
-2. Open the notebook `compressed_sensing.ipynb` for an example of compressed sensing in a 1D problem.
+2. Open the notebook `compressed_sensing_1D.ipynb` for an example of compressed sensing in a 1D problem.
-3. Open the notebook `dictinary.ipynb` for an example in a 2D problem.
+3. Open the notebook `compressed_sensing_2D.ipynb` for an example in a 2D problem.